Papers must be submitted via the EDAS Paper Processing System

 - Final Paper Submission: After your paper has been reviewed, you may be asked to revise it and submit a Final Paper.
 Your will receive an email from the Program Committee instructing you when to submit your final paper in PDF.

 During the abstract submission process via EDAS, the authors are required to make sure the PDF file and the EDAS registration page for a paper have the same list of authors and the same paper title.
 Be certain to add all authors in EDAS during the submission process.
 Fail to comply with this rule and your abstract may be withdrawn from the review process.
 Once reviewed, the listing of authors connected to the paper cannot be changed in the final manuscript.

 For information on formatting your submission you can refer to the IEEE Manuscript Templates for Conference Proceedings at https://www.dropbox.com/s/8ejh4q7ugz03mxk/2017_05_msw_usltr_format.doc?dl=0 which has the standard IEEE conference template for Microsoft Word.

 The format for the paper (manuscript) must satisfy the following requirements:

 - Manuscript must be in English

 - Manuscript must be in US letter size format (A4 not accepted).

 - The manuscript must follow IEEE two-column format (see templates) with single-spaced, ten-point font in the text.
-The minimum manuscript length is four (4) and the maximum length is ten (10) pages.
+The minimum manuscript length is four (4) and the maximum length is ten (10) pages (8 for regular submissions).
 All figures, tables, references, etc. are included in the page limit.